arturataide/I2C4IOPT/README.md

 In order to obtain the C code the user has to access every GALS Model and press the "Generate C Code" button.
 This model code is present in [this folder] named as "3cars_async_TD-1.zip", "3cars_async_TD-5.zip" and "3cars_async_TD-6.zip".
+In this IOPT-Tools account there is also a simplier example with two controllers named "simples_TD-1" and "simples_TD-2".

 #### Prepare the Arduino project
 Please follow this steps to prepare the Arduino project: